Bearskin Airlines, also known as Bearskin Lake Air Service LP, is a regional Canadian airline based in Thunder Bay, Ontario, Canada.

 The airline operates services to more than 10 destinations in Ontario and Winnipeg, Manitoba.
 No other airline offers better connecting service between NW Ontario and NE Ontario.
 Thunder Bay Airport acts as Bearskin's major hub, linking Northern Ontario's 5 largest cities to NW Ontario and to Winnipeg.

-Bearskin Airlines is mainly based in Thunder Bay International Airport, with secondary hubs at Winnipeg Airport and Greater Sudbury Airport, Canada.
+Bearskin Airlines is mainly based in Thunder Bay International Airport, along with North Star Air, with secondary hubs at Winnipeg Airport and Greater Sudbury Airport, Canada.

 Bearskin Airlines' origins are from Northern Ontario.
-John Hegland founded the company on July 17, 1963, naming it after Bearskin Lake, a remote First Nations community located 270 miles northeast of Sioux Lookout.
+John Hegland founded the company on julio 17, 1963, naming it after Bearskin Lake, a remote First Nations community located 270 miles northeast of Sioux Lookout.

 In 1977, the company commenced its first scheduled route, carrying passengers between Big Trout Lake and Sioux Lookout.
 A year later, a base operation was established in Sioux Lookout and a second scheduled route was launched, between Sioux Lookout and Thunder Bay.
 Shortly thereafter, Cliff Friesen moved to Thunder Bay to establish another base operation.

 In the late 70's and early 80's, the provincial government embarked upon an extensive airfield construction program in Ontario's remote First Nations communities.
 Bearskin took advantage of this opportunity to commence scheduled service with wheeled aircraft throughout the north.
 For many years, Bearskin Airlines provided a vital link to more than 20 First Nation communities accessible only by air.